oVirt/ovirt-site/source/release/3.1/index.html.md

 ## Upgrade Instructions

-Upgrading from oVirt 3.0 to oVirt 3.1 is not recommended.
-Users wishing to move between these releases should instead:

-*   Create an Export storage domain.
+Upgrading from oVirt 3.0 to oVirt 3.1 is **not** recommended.
+Upgrade instructions are however available, refer to [OVirt_3.0_to_3.1_upgrade](OVirt_3.0_to_3.1_upgrade) for more information.
+It is highly recommended that before upgrading you backup all of your virtual machines to an export storage domain.
-*   Export all Virtual Machines to the newly created Export storage domain.
-*   Detach the export storage domain.
-*   Remove oVirt Engine from the system it was installed on:

-` * Run `**`engine-cleanup`**
-` * Run `**`yum` `remove` `ovirt\*`**

-*   Upgrade the system the oVirt Engine was installed on to Fedora 17:

-       * ...

-*   Follow the oVirt Engine installation instructions.
-*   Add hosts to the oVirt Engine.
-*   Attach the Export domain containing the Virtual Machine backups.
-*   Import the Virtual Machines.